-During reading

-Read out or play the Audio recording of the story and ask the children to follow in their Reader.
-After every few pages, stop and ask questions to questions in the past tense to check the children's understanding, for example:

-Pages 6-7: What sport did they play?

-Pages 8-9: What did George want to do?

-Pages 14-15: Then what did the friends

-play?
-Who was in the boys'team?
-And the

-girls'team?
-Who was the goalkeeper for the
+During reading Read out or play the story (Audio track 1).
+Ask the children to follow in their Reader.
+Every few pages, stop and ask questions in the past tense to check their understanding.
+For example: pages 6-7: What sport did they play? pages 8-9: What did George want to do? pages 14-15: Then what did the friends play?
+Who was in the boys' team?
+And the girls' team?
+Who was the goalkeeper for the boys'/girls' team?

-boys'/ girls'team?

 After pages 20-21, stop and say: Rebecca threw the ball in to the goal.
 Is that right?
 Establish that it isn't right.
-Then after pages 22-23, check that the children understand what you must and mustn't do: You must kick the ball into the goal.
+Then, after pages 22-23, check that the children understand what you must and mustn't do: You must kick the ball into the goal.
 You mustn't throw it.

-After reading

-Organise the children into teams and ask true / false questions about tennis and football using must and mustn't, for example:
+After reading Organise the children into teams and ask true / false questions about tennis and football using must and mustn't, for example: Tennis: You must kick the ball. (false) You must hit the ball. (true) You mustn't throw the ball. (true) Football: You mustn't have two teams. (false) You must run. (true) You must run. (true) You mustn't throw the ball into the goal. (true) Award a point for each correct answer.
+The children can do the following activities to focus on details in the story: 1, 4, 5, 8, 9, 10, 16.
+The children can do Reader activities 12 and 13 to practice must / mustn't.

-Tennis:

-You must kick the ball. (false)

-You must hit the ball. (true)

-You mustn't throw the ball. (true)

-Football:

-You mustn't have two teams. (false)

-You must run. (true)

-You mustn't throw the ball into the goal. (true)

-Award a point for each correct answer.

-The children can do the following activities to focus on details in the story:

-- Reader activities: 1, 3, 4, 5, 8, 9, 10.
-11 - Activity Book activities: 1, 3, 5, 7, 9, 12, 13

-The children can do Reader activities 12 and 15 to practice must / mustn't.

 To practice listening for details, divide the children into groups and give each group a word to listen out for, for example tennis, football.
 Tell the children that you are going to play a song about the story.
 Ask them to listen and stand up and mime their word when they hear it.
-Play the song Audio on Activity Book page 16.
+Play the song (Audio track 4) on page 47.
 Repeat the activity, giving the children different words each time.
 Play the song a few more times and encourage the children to join in.

-Differentiation

-Extra support

-Work through Reader activity 15 orally with the children, before asking them to write the answers.
+Differentiation Extra support Work through Reader activity 13 orally with the children, before asking them to write the answers.
+Extension In pairs, fast finishers complete Reader activity 15.

-Extension

-In pairs, fast-finishers complete Reader activity 17.
 Then they can make a poster about their favorite sports.